l-aldarondo/PyBer_Analysis/README.md

 ## Summary

-As we can observe in our analysis the Urban market is more profitable for the company as the market is bigger in Urban areas.
+As we can observe in our analysis, the Urban market is more profitable for the company as the market is bigger in Urban areas.
 This can be seen in Figure 1.5, the Urban market represents 68.4% of the total rides.
 There are also many more drivers in Urban cities vs suburban and rural areas, this allows them to offer better rates and be more profitable per volume.
 If we look at Fig. 1.5, we notice that there is a disparity in the market among the city types.
 In an effort to reduce the disparity in the market the client could do the following:

 - Improve marketing in rural areas to increase the demand for the service.